isebarn/CBM/docs/Simulations.rst

 	   non_ess            Non-Essential:      15

+``ess``, **essential genes**
+""""""""""""""""""""""""""""

-* ``ess`` or **essential genes** are those that if disabled, make biomass production ratio to the wild type drop below 10%.
+Those genes, that if disabled, make biomass production ratio to the wild type drop below 10%.
 The field slg.ess is a ``Dict()`` containing the gene indices and the resulting biomass production  after their deletion

+``cond_ess``, **conditionally essential**
+"""""""""""""""""""""""""""""""""""""""""
-* ``cond_ess`` or **conditionally essential** are those, that if disabled along with some other genes will make the biomass production ratio to the wild type drop below 10%.
+Those genes, that if disabled along with some other genes will make the biomass production ratio to the wild type drop below 10%.
 The field slg.cond_ess is a ``Dict()`` containing the conditionally-essential genes and **all** the gene-combinations that were checked that reduced the biomass below 10%.
 Example entry in this dictionary may be ::

 	90  => Any[Any[89,74,12,79,67], Any[92,95,67]]

 meaning that disabling gene 90 along with **either** genes 89,74,12,79,67 **or** 92,95,67, brought the biomass below 10%

+``non_ess``, **non-essential genes**
+""""""""""""""""""""""""""""""""""""

-**non-essential genes** are those that never have the effect of making the biomass production ratio to the wild type ratio drop below 10%.
+Genes that never have the effect of making the biomass production ratio to the wild type ratio drop below 10%.
 This is an array containing the indices of the genes that never brought the biomass below 10%

 .. _robustness_analysis: